Masters in Environmental Science & Management

 University Specific

 The Statement of Purpose essay is your chance to explain why you want to attend a graduate program and earn a MESM degree from the Bren School at UC Santa Barbara.
 You should include your specific area of interest, providing an analysis of an environmental issue and how it relates to your ambitions.
 Explain how your past experiences have prepared you for a rigorous graduate program and how the MESM program will help you achieve your professional goals.
 Please review the UCSB Graduate Division’s statement prompts before applying.
+There is no specified word limit for the Statement of Purpose or the Personal History and Diversity Statement; however, the prompt does say "brief statement" and the average document size we see is around two pages in length so it is recommended to not make it too much longer than that.
+UC Santa Barbara accepts PDF and Microsoft Word (.doc and .docx) documents for upload in the online application.
+The maximum file size allowed is 4 MB per document.

 • Test Score Report